There are quite a few different errors that you may run into when using Hyper-V.

 Description of the error

-The reason why you are receiving this error is that a generation 2 machine in Hyper-V by default runs Secure Boot.
+You are receiving this error because a Generation 2 machine in Hyper-V by default runs Secure Boot.

 How to solve the error

 There are two ways to solve the error.

 These solutions are explained below.

 Solution 1 – Create a generation 1 virtual machine in Hyper-V

 If you want to run an older operating system as a guest, select Generation 1 when creating the Virtual Machine: